Missouri River flooding forces evacuation of 7,500 from waterfront city

 The flood crest was expected to reach the Kansas towns of Atchison and Leavenworth, about 35 miles farther downstream, on Saturday, and Kansas City as early as Sunday, officials said.

-Missouri River flooding was triggered by last week’s “bomb cyclone” storm, which has killed at least four people in Nebraska and Iowa, left a man missing below Nebraska’s collapsed Spencer Dam, and inflicted an estimated $1.5 billion in damages in Nebraska.
+Missouri River flooding was triggered by last week’s “bomb cyclone” storm, which killed at least four people, drowned livestock and closed dozens of roads across a large swath of Nebraska and Iowa.
+Property and financial losses for the two Midwestern states were projected to surpass $3 billion.

 Torrential showers over hundreds of square miles of melting snowpack produced record volumes of runoff that poured into the Missouri just above the Gavins Point Dam where the river divides Nebraska from South Dakota, nearly 400 miles upstream from Kansas City.
 The dam is operated by the U.S. Army Corps of Engineers.

 Water entering the reservoir from that storm marked the most ever measured there since recordkeeping began 120 years ago, said John Remus, chief water manager for the Army Corps’ Missouri River basin.

-The downstream flow also broke flood stage records at three locations along the river.
+The downstream flow, which broke flood stage records at three locations along the river, has placed enormous strain on the system of flood-control levees and dikes in the region.
+Nearly 50 levee breaches have been confirmed in the Army Corp’s Omaha district alone, encompassing the hardest hit parts of Nebraska, Iowa and Missouri, officials told a news briefing.

 Nebraska farmers were digging out of flooded fields and coping with cut-off highways on Friday.